Skip to content

 Can a VPN trigger the alert by itself?

 A VPN exit node in a country you never use will almost always trigger the alert.
-We saw 3 alerts in 2 days while testing a VPN that rotated exits across 4 countries.
+A VPN that rotates exits across several countries can fire multiple alerts in a couple of days.
 Pick a single static exit in a country your account already has history in.
 Rotating exits keeps the risk score elevated for days, while static home-region exits let it settle inside a week.

 What if I keep getting the alert but it’s only me?